The Tartar Steppe: Adaptation

+The 2023 film Luka directed by Jessica Woodworth and starring Jonas Smulders is loosely based on The Tartar Steppe.

+Influences

+The work was influenced by the 1904 poem "Waiting for the Barbarians" by Constantine P. Cavafy.

 Legacy

 The novel was a major influence on South African-born writer J. M. Coetzee's 1980 novel Waiting for the Barbarians, the title of which is borrowed from Constantine P. Cavafy's poem of the same name.

 The novel is described as the favorite book of the author of The Black Swan, Nassim Nicholas Taleb.
 Taleb uses the protagonist of The Tartar Steppe to describe our human nature to anchor.